-- The pending bills, if any, are cleared with the Adhoc Grant, being released by State Government at the beginning of the academic year 2018-19 to meet the required expenditure till the accordance of regular grant.
-The bills of FCI are being cleared every quarter. - Necessary instructions have been issued to all the District Educational Officers in the State to clear the Food Grains dues to the Civil Supplies Department on receipt of the Bills.
+❖ The pending bills, if any, are cleared with the Adhoc Grant, being released by State Government at the beginning of the academic year to meet the required expenditure till the accordance of regular grant.
+The bills of FCI are being cleared every quarter.

+- ❖ Necessary instructions have been issued to all the District Educational Officers in the State to clear the Food Grains dues to the Civil Supplies Department on receipt of the Bills.
 Accordingly, all the DEOs are clearing the Food grains promptly.
-Hence there are no pending bills for this year.

-- 2.6.4 Whether meetings are held regularly in the last week of the month by the District Nodal Officer with the FCI as per guidelines 10-02-2010 to resolve the issues relating to lifting, quality of food grains and payment of bills: - The District Collectors are regularly having meetings with the FCI officers (Manager/ Accounts) and monitoring the bills payment every month and the issues are being sorted out regularly. - Mid Day Meal Scheme is one of the agenda items in the Collectors meeting. - District Collectors conducting meetings regularly with the district officials and reviewing the implementation of the scheme.
+Hence there are no pending bills for this year. - 2.6.4 Whether meetings are held regularly in the last week of the month by the District Nodal Officer with the FCI as per guidelines 10-02-2010 to resolve the issues relating to lifting, quality of food grains and payment of bills: - ❖ The District Collectors are regularly having meetings with the FCI officers (Manager/ Accounts) and monitoring the bills payment every month and the issues are being sorted out regularly. - ❖ Mid Day Meal Scheme is one of the agenda items in the Collectors meeting. - District Collectors conducting meetings regularly with the district officials and reviewing the implementation of the scheme.

-2.6.5 Whether the District Nodal Officers are submitting the report of such meeting to State Head quarters by 7th of next month.
+2.6.5 Whether the District Nodal Officers are submitting the report of such meeting to State Headquarters by 7th of next month.

-- The District Nodal Officers are conducting meeting and they are submitting the reports to the State Head Quarters promptly. - The Hon'ble Minister for Human Resources of the State and the Commissioner of School Education themselves are conducting regular video conferences with the District Collectors on various issues.
-Mid-Day Meal Scheme is one of the agenda items not only in the Collectors' conferences but also in all field level conferences. - The issues relating to MDM are being sorted out regularly. - The District Educational Officers of School Education Department with field staff assists the District Collectors in expediting the reports.
+- The District Nodal Officers are conducting meeting and they are submitting the reports to the State Head Quarters promptly. - The Hon'ble Minister for School Education of the State, the Principal Secretary (School Education) and the Director of Mid-Day Meal & School Sanitation themselves are conducting regular video conferences with the District Collectors on various issues.
+Mid-Day Meal Scheme is one of the agenda items not only in the Collectors' conferences but also in all field level conferences. - The issues relating to MDM are being sorted out regularly. - ❖ The District Educational Officers of School Education Department with field staff assists the District Collectors in expediting the reports.